Quick Answer

 Then roll up: compare the total estimated LTV for clients won in the period against the total CAC for that same cohort.

 Do not treat one ratio target as universal.
 A "good" CAC relationship depends on business model, industry, and company size.
 You can treat about 3:1 as directional only, then calibrate to your model.
-Add current benchmark range after verification.
+Verify any current benchmark range against source records before using it.

 Track CAC payback period as a cashflow control metric: how long it takes client contribution to recover acquisition cost.
 If payback is too slow, act operationally: shift channel mix toward faster-recovery sources, tighten qualification, and adjust offer or pricing to improve earlier cash recovery.